a-down/job-notebook-application-tracker/README.md

 ## Why I Created [Job Notebook](https://jobnotebook.vercel.app)

 I created [Job Notebook](https://jobnotebook.vercel.app) in the first month after I graduated from my Full Stack Bootcamp.
-I was searching lots of job boards and trying to track it all in a spreadsheet.
-This spreadsheet got pretty long, pretty quick.
+I was searching several job boards and trying to track it all in a spreadsheet.
+This spreadsheet got pretty long pretty quickly.
 I found that on top of a running to do list, I was consistently tracking:

   ### Job Details
   - Job Title and Description